 - Christmas Lights – the Lonely Planet guidebook says the Christmas lights in Medellín are along the river.
 But the Medellín Christmas lights haven’t been along the river in the past four years.

-- Taxi fares – the guidebook says the minimum taxi fare in Medellín is 5,000 pesos and the taxi fare from the airport is 65,000 pesos, but this changed in November 2017 with new 2017 taxi fares.
-The minimum fare is now 5,400 pesos and the taxi fare from the airport to Medellín is 70,000 pesos.
+- Taxi fares – the guidebook says the minimum taxi fare in Medellín is 5,000 pesos and the taxi fare from the airport is 65,000 pesos, but this changed in November 2017 with new taxi fares.
+The minimum fare in November was 5,400 pesos and the taxi fare from the airport to Medellín was 70,000 pesos.
+But this changed again in December 2018 with a new minimum fare is 5,500 pesos and the fare to the airport is 75,000 pesos.

 - Metro fare – the guidebook says the metro fare is 2,300 pesos.
 But this changed in January 2018 with new Medellín Metro fares and the standard metro fare is now 2,400 COP.
 Also, the guidebook doesn’t even mention the Civica card, which is easy to get and offers cheaper fares of only 2,125 pesos per ride.